-Two years, 2007 and 2010, had an increase in the population affected by a violation.
+In 2007 and 2010 there was an increase in the population affected by a violation.
 The cause in 2007 was an error in backwashing a filter at the Missouri American Water Company South Plant in St. Louis County.
 The error caused a spike in turbidity that lasted four minutes.
 During that time the water reached an estimated 24,578 customers, though no reports of illness were associated with this event.
 Even though only some customers were affected, federal documentation rules require that the entire service population be reported as exposed.
 In 2010, “the same phenomenon happened again.”
 (2012 Annual Compliance Report of Missouri Public Drinking Water, p.
 4)

-Sixteen systems had chemical violations, almost all for trihalomethanes (down from 17 systems in 2012 and 21 systems in 2011).
+Seventy-four systems had chemical violations, almost all for trihalomethanes .
 Trihalomethanes are water treatment byproducts.
-They form if disinfectants used to treat the water (chlorine, bromine) react with matter that may be present in the water (e.g. decaying vegetation).
+They form if disinfectants used to treat the water (chlorine or bromine) react with matter that may be present in the water (e.g. decaying vegetation).

-In 2013, 7 water systems had Surface Water Rule violations, down from 17 in 2012.
-Almost all of the violations were for combined filter effluent turbidity.
+In 2016, 7 water systems had Surface Water Rule violations, the same as in 2013.
+All of the violations were for combined filter effluent turbidity.
 Systems must filter surface water to remove cryptosporidium, a parasite that causes diarrhea, and a violation of the turbidity rule means the filtering may not be adequate to remove the parasite.
-Plattsburg had violations in both 2012 and 2013, and Maysville had violations for several months for each year!

 As noted above, some of violations can be quite brief, and the threat they represent to public health can be small.
 However, the DNR puts a special focus on water systems that repeatedly fail to meet monitoring standards, and on those with a routine sample that tests positive for coliform, but which fail to submit follow-up or repeat samples as required.